-Nonredeemable preferred stocks are reported at fair market values and are not to exceed currently effective call price.
-Changes in the fair market values of these securities are reflected directly as unrealized gains or losses in statutory surplus, net of deferred income taxes.
-Investment-grade redeemable preferred stocks are reported at amortized cost, while non-investment-grade redeemable preferred stocks are reported at the lower of amortized cost or fair market value.
-The difference between the original cost and redemption value of the redeemable preferred securities is recognized using the scientific method, which closely approximates the effective interest method, over the lives of the respective issues and included in net investment gain.
+Nonredeemable preferred stocks are reported at fair market value and are not to exceed currently effective call price.
+Changes in the fair market value of these securities are reflected directly as unrealized gains or losses in statutory surplus, net of deferred income taxes.